mainul123/Project-for-Compsci/README.md

   OR install matplotlib into your environment.
   - The main packages used are: numpy 1.13.3,  matplotlib 2.1.1
   - A majority of testing was performed in Thonny, with the matplotlib package installed.
 No problems in Thonny were noted.
+  - We recommend running the program through Thonny to produce the results we visualized without any errors.
   - THE FILE TO BE RUN IS TITLED 'projecttests.py'.
   - The file also uses the following csv's: english.csv, finaldata.csv